Chaitanyasuma/Chaitanyasuma.github.io/_posts/2021-12-04-EWS-for-epidemics.md

 ##### S3 INAC 2019

 We were selected to present our work at the Students' Special Symposium Indian Society Of Systems For Science And Engineering (ISSE) National Conference-4 (INAC) at Space Application Centre,  Indian Space Research Organisation (ISRO), Ahmedabad.
-The Conference was hosted by Space Application Centre, Ahmedabad and Organised by ISSE Ahmedabad Chapter
+The Conference was hosted by Space Application Centre, Ahmedabad and Organised by ISSE Ahmedabad Chapter.

 The theme of the conference was "Systems for Transforming India : Challenges & Opportunities"